-According to Bernard Lepri, O.D., M.S., M.Ed., an optometrist at the Food and Drug Administration (FDA), contact lenses have benefits.
-"They can be better for sports activities, because they don’t break as frames and the lenses of glasses can, and they provide better peripheral vision for sports, or driving, if your teen is of driving age,” Lepri says.
+”They can be better for sports activities, because they don’t break as frames and the lenses of glasses can.
+And they provide better peripheral vision for sports, or driving, if your teen is of driving age,” Lepri explains.
 Moreover, in some cases, contact lenses improve the quality of vision in comparison to eyeglasses, especially when a child is very nearsighted, says Lepri.

 Kids and contact lenses are not always the best fit.

-According to a 2010 study published in Pediatrics, about 13,500 or one fourth of the roughly more than 70,000 children who go to the emergency room each year for injuries and complications from medical devices are related to contact lenses.
+In fact, according to a 2010 study published in Pediatrics, about 13,500 (or one-fourth) of the roughly more than 70,000 children who go to the emergency room each year for injuries and complications from medical devices are related to contact lenses.
 The problems from contact lenses include infections and eye abrasions—meaning that your eye can be bruised from contact lenses.

 - Always wash your hands before cleaning or inserting lenses, and carefully dry your hands with a clean, lint-free cloth.

-- Rub, rinse, and disinfect rinse your contact lenses as directed and only with the products and solutions recommended by your eye care professional.
+- Rub, rinse, clean and disinfect your contact lenses as directed and only with the products and solutions recommended by your eye care professional.

 - Never put a contact lens into an eye that is red.

-Extended wear lenses are generally not recommended by eye care professionals for kids and teens and can increase the incidence of corneal ulcers, which can lead to permanent loss of vision.
-Although a bit more expensive, daily disposable lenses can reduce some of the risks since the wearer is using a new pair of lenses every day.
+Although they are a bit more expensive, daily disposable lenses can reduce some of the risks since the wearer is using a new pair of lenses every day.

 This article appears on FDA’s Consumer Updates page, which features the latest on FDA-regulated products.